bdurand/lumberjack_capture_device/README.md

 Using mocks and stubs on a logger to test that it receives messages can make for a brittle test suite since there can a wide variety of code writing messages to logs and your test suite may have a higher log level turned on causing it skip messages at a lower level.

-For instance, this rspec code can break is code anywhere else in the system writes an info log message:
+For instance, this rspec code can break if any of the code called by the `do_something` writes a different info log message:

 ```ruby
 do_something